Fiction

 After a couple of months of adding instruments and voices and sequences that bumped into other sequences with completely different sounds, one Saturday they “happened” still to be playing when the jazz group showed up and stood wide eyed watching.
 When the music stopped, Pope caught Miricle’s eye and nodded an impressed Yes.
 Miricle wasn’t a trained monkey anymore.
 He and Lil sat down with friends and ate Mal’s sandwiches (Mal waved Miricle off when he tried to pay this time) before getting in an older guy’s car to join friends elsewhere.

 As soon as he was old enough, he took drivers education classes from a commercial school so he could get a car.
 He wasn’t quite sixteen when he bought a VW microbus, which terrified her parents.
 For a while he could drive it only with older kids who had licenses, so Lil and he were never alone in it.
 But the first day he finally would be able to drive it alone, Lil’s parents invited him to dinner.
 It was the first time he wore his khakis.
 When he arrived, all three of them came out to the driveway to look at the microbus.
 It was purple and, for the back section, had swinging side doors on both sides.
-Her father, Mr. Williams, guessed that must be so they were on the correct sides in both America and England when pulling up to a curb.
+Her father, Mr. Williams, guessed that must be so the doors were on the correct sides in both America and England when pulling up to a curb.
 No one mentioned the bald tires.
-What they really had wanted to see was if there were a mattress in the back.
+What they really had wanted to see was if there was a mattress in the back.
 There wasn’t.
-The engine was in the rear making the back half of the rear section almost as high as the dashboard.
+And there couldn’t be because the engine was in the rear making the back half of the rear section almost as high as the dashboard.
 Later, when Lil asked why he chose a vehicle with that configuration, he said it was so that her parents would not have nervous breakdowns about what could go on back there and yet she and he would have something better than a back seat.
-She slid her arm around him in a deep hug.
+She slid her arms around him thinking, “I love this man.”

 At dinner her parents made an amazing offer.
 After getting to know him this year, they thought he should finish high school and offered to be his legal guardians in Los Angeles.
 He could live with them and go to high school like other teenagers.
 He was trying to imagine living in the same house with their daughter without getting in trouble (would they be sharing a shower on the second floor?).
 Gratefully and politely, he pretended it was a thought worth considering.
 After dinner he asked if he and Mr. Williams could take a walk.
 Outside her father asked, “I guess having your own apartment at this age makes you popular?”